 Even the yearbook photo to the left of Captain Pine, a Captain Kirk Woodliff, foretells a Star Trek connection!

-And just to keep the cosmic coincidences going, Chris Pine’s grandmother, gorgeous movie scream queen and favorite WWII pinup Anne Gwynne, was born in…McLennan County, Texas, in 1918.
+And just to keep the cosmic coincidences going, Chris Pine’s grandmother, gorgeous movie scream queen and favorite WWII pinup Anne Gwynne, was born in…wait for it…McLennan County, Texas, in 1918.
 Fifty years before young James Tiberius.

 Start your own journey into the past.